awsdocs/aws-systems-manager-user-guide/doc_source/sysman-ssm-docs.md

 An AWS Systems Manager document \(SSM document\) defines the actions that Systems Manager performs on your managed instances\.
 Systems Manager includes more than 100 pre\-configured documents that you can use by specifying parameters at runtime\.
 You can find pre\-configured documents in the Systems Manager Documents console by choosing the **Owned by Amazon** tab, or by specifying Amazon for the `Owner` filter when calling the `ListDocuments` API operation\.
 Documents use JavaScript Object Notation \(JSON\) or YAML, and they include steps and parameters that you specify\.
 To get started with SSM documents, open the [Systems Manager console](https://console.aws.amazon.com/systems-manager/documents)\.
 In the navigation pane, choose **Documents**\.

-## How can SSM documents benefit my organization?<a name="ssm-docs-benefits"></a>
+## How can the Documents capability benefit my organization?<a name="ssm-docs-benefits"></a>

-SSM documents offers these benefits:
+Documents, a capability of AWS Systems Manager, offers these benefits:
 + **Document categories**

   To help you find the documents you need, choose a category depending on the type of document you're searching for\.
 To broaden your search, you can choose multiple categories of the same document type\.
 Choosing categories of different document types is not supported\.
 Categories are only supported for documents owned by Amazon\.